cdapio/cdap/cdap-docs/developer-guide/source/api.rst

 Truncating a Stream
 -------------------
-Truncation means the deletion of all events that were written to the Stream.
+Truncating means deleting all events that were ever written to the Stream.
 This is permanent and cannot be undone.
 A Stream can be truncated with an HTTP POST method to the URL::